 Mini Tummy Tuck in Fort Lauderdale, FL

 The mini tummy tuck surgery is designed to sculpt the abdomen, removing excess skin and fat and leaving the area looking smoother and more toned.
-This technique, also known as a partial abdominoplasty surgery, as performed by plastic surgeon Nathan Eberle, M.D., D.D.S., of the Weston Center for Plastic Surgery is popular among Fort Lauderdale and Broward County area residents who wish their stomach was flatter and more defined.
+This technique, also known as a partial abdominoplasty surgery, as performed by board-certified plastic surgeon Nathan Eberle, M.D., D.D.S., of the Weston Center for Plastic Surgery is popular among Fort Lauderdale and Broward County area residents who wish their stomach was flatter and more defined.

 What Is A Mini Tummy Tuck?

 A mini tummy tuck, also known as a mini abdominoplasty, is a surgical procedure that tightens loose skin on the lower abdomen between the area of the belly button and the pubic region.
 In comparison to a full tummy tuck, a mini tummy tuck involves a much smaller incision across the lower abdomen, while the region of the belly button is left intact.
 A mini tummy tuck does not remove fat from the upper abdomen like a regular tummy tuck does.

 The biggest advantage of the mini tummy tuck is the smaller scar in comparison to a regular tummy tuck.The tummy tuck is a less rigorous and complex surgery than the regular tummy tuck and recovery time is quicker.
 This procedure can be done with or without muscle tightening of the lower abdomen.
 The mini tummy tuck restores a flat belly and a tight, firm contour of the lower abdomen, yielding a firmer-looking appearance and boosting self-confidence and self-esteem.

 Is A Mini Tummy Tuck Right For Me?